rooharrigan/Athena/README.rst

 The small data page queries the database to show your scores compared to the rest of the Athena user community using polar area charts.

-The daily quiz page allows you to sign up for quiz questions using your phone number and request a new question with the click of a button.
-It also display a polar area chart showing your scores for all capitals.
+The daily quiz page allows you to sign up for quiz questions using your phone number and request a new question to your phone with the click of a button.
+It also displays a polar area chart showing your scores for all capitals.
+The dail quiz text appears to the user in this form:
+"What is the capital of Egypt?:
+   A. Cairo
+   B. Nairobi
+   C. Ouagadougou
+   D. Addis Ababa"
+Users can text back either the letter or the full name of the capital city in response.
+They will receive their score via text and can see an updated chart of all their scores back on the daily quiz page.
+Users can only work on one daily quiz question at a time, and can only text in one quiz response.

 *Future Plans*:
 - Set up Twilio API call to run once daily on all phone numbers in the database to send a daily quiz question; investigate date/time library for timing the question.